apache/qpid-dispatch/doc/book/introduction.rst

 Features
 --------

+-  Can be deployed stand-alone or in a network of routers
--  Supports arbitrary topology - no restrictions on redundancy
+  -  Supports arbitrary network topology - no restrictions on redundancy
   -  Automatic route computation - adjusts quickly to changes in topology
--  Cost-based route computation
--  `Rich addressing semantics <#addressing>`__
+-  Provides remote access to brokers or other AMQP servers
 -  Security